-Mutual Images is a semiannual, double-blind peer-reviewed and transcultural research journal established in 2016 by the scholarly, non-profit and independent Mutual Images Research Association (MIRA).
-Registered under the ISSN 2496-1868, its first issue was published in Summer 2016, the second in Winter 2017; since then, it has been issued twice a year, in Spring and Autumn.
+Mutual Images is an annual, double-blind peer-reviewed and transcultural research journal established in 2016 by the scholarly, non-profit and independent Mutual Images Research Association (MIRA).
+Registered under the ISSN 2496-1868, it started as semiannual, with its first issue being published in Summer 2016; since 2021, Mutual Images assumes an annual periodicity, and is issued every December.

 Mutual Images was founded by Aurore Yamagata-Montoya, Maxime Danesin & Marco Pellitteri, three European researchers from different fields (photography, literature, and sociology), who shared both an interest in the mutual cultural influences between Japan and Europe, and a certain philosophy of research.
 Both elements are the cornerstones of Mutual Images, which borrows its title from a fitting expression used by Akira Iriye for his publication Mutual Images: Essays in American-Japanese Relations (Cambridge: Harvard University Press, 1975).
 Several academics have, since Iriye’s work, focused on explicating those “mutual images”, especially regarding the Japanese-American interactions.
 If Mutual Images's editorial board has chosen to mainly investigate another area - a Japan-Europe axis -, it has kept the same belief: that is, only through a continuous interrogation of such images, being in constant evolution, it will be possible to overcome the stereotypical images and enable a better understanding of societies.